-6. RESULTS OF AACSB LEARNING GOAL ASSESSMENTS
+6. RESULTS OF AACSB COMPETENCY GOAL ASSESSMENTS

-The results of the initial learning goal ASSESSMENTs carried out to date are included below.
+The results of the initial competency goal ASSESSMENTs carried out to date are included below.

 Explanation

-Each learning goal has a number of learning objectives and performance on each objective is measured using a rubric that in turn contains a number of desired “traits”.
+Each competency goal has a number of learning objectives and performance on each objective is measured using a rubric that in turn contains a number of desired “traits”.
 Students are scored individually on each trait.

-The grading sheets for each student are used to develop a Summary Results Sheet for each learning goal objective.
+The grading sheets for each student are used to develop a Summary Results Sheet for each competency goal objective.
 A selection of these Summaries is included below.

 The first table in the Summary Results Sheet for a learning objective and trait gives the counts of students falling in each of the three categories: